 Disqualifications for a Pre-conviction Occupational License

-If you have had your license suspended because of an alcohol or drug-related enforcement contact within the 5 years preceding the date of your current arrest, then your occupational license will not take effect until the 91st day after the effective date of suspension.
+If you have had your license suspended because of an alcohol or drug-related enforcement contact within the five years preceding the date of your current arrest, then your occupational license will not take effect until the 91st day after the effective date of suspension.
 Some people refer to this as a “90-day hard suspension.”
-See Transportation Code 521.251.
 Transportation Code Section 524.011 broadly defines contact to include convictions, test refusals, and failed tests.
 You will be disqualified from obtaining a pre-conviction occupational license if you have been issued two occupational licenses in the last 10 years.
-Similarly, if you have had an occupation.
 You cannot get an occupational license if you lost your license due to a mental or physical disability, failure to pay child support, or to drive a commercial vehicle.
 If you are under the age of 21, you will have a 30-day hard suspension.

 Post-conviction occupational licenses are very different from pre-conviction occupational licenses.
 Unlike pre-conviction occupational license, the statutory authority for post-conviction occupational licenses comes from Article 42.12 Section 13 (o) of the Code of Criminal Procedure.
 Post-conviction occupational licenses are filed in the criminal court in which the person was convicted of an intoxication-related offense.

 After an occupational license is signed by a judge, a copy of the license must be sent to DPS.
-DPS will issue a “permanent” Occupational license.
-The temporary occupational license is valid for 45 day after the date it was signed, by which time you should have you permanent occupational license.
+DPS will issue a “permanent” occupational license.
+The temporary occupational license is valid for 45 day after the date it was signed, during which time you should have you permanent occupational license.
 See Transportation Code 521.249.

 What happens after my license suspension is over?

 You may get your license reinstated by paying a $100 or $125 (depending on the reason of your suspension) directly to DPS.
 DPS will reissue your driver’s license.